kalufinnle/kalufinnle/README.md

 ### ✨Hi there 👋 My Name is KL (KaLu).

-## I am a ML & DevOp Developer
+## I am a Machine Learning & DevOp Manager
-- 🔭 Proficient in Natural language programming, Deep learning, Machine learning, and Data science projects, with a decade of hands-on experience.
+- 🔭 Proficient in managing projects in Natural language programming, Deep learning, Machine learning, and Data science projects, with a decade of hands-on experience.
 - 🦇 `Terminal` and `Dark mode` is my preferred choice, and I enjoy programming at night.
 - 🎧 whisper().musicForProgramming()